zhill/enterprise-docs/content/docs/using/ui_usage/images/_index.md

 ![alt text](ImageAnalysisView.png)

 These controls allow you to add _entire repositories_ or _individual items_ to
-the Anchore Engine analysis queue, and to also provide details about how you would like the analysis of these submissions to be handled on an ongoing basis.
+the Anchore analysis queue, and to also provide details about how you would like the analysis of these submissions to be handled on an ongoing basis.
 Both options are described below in the following sections.

 ### Analyze a Repository